rajesh-nitc/terraform-azure-foundation/README.md

 # terraform-azure-foundation
-This repo shows how to build a simple and secure foundation on Azure.
-Later, we use the foundation to deploy a simple hello-world enterprise app that is accessible to authenticated employees over the Internet.
-This app will have a easy auth enabled frontend webapp on aca, apim and easy auth enabled backend api on aca.
+This repo shows how to build a secure cloud foundation on Azure.

+A simple hello-world app which is accessible to authenticated employees over the internet is deployed on Azure Container App (aca).
+It is made up of frontend webapp (aca), apim and backend api (aca).
+Easy auth is enabled on frontend and backend.

 Stages 00-04 are run locally using terraform service principal.
 Stages 05-06 are run on github actions.
-Stage 05 is run using uai infra-cicd and Stage 06 is run using uai web-cicd and uai api-cicd.
+Stage 05 is run using uai ```infra-cicd``` and Stage 06 is run using uai ```web-cicd``` and uai ```api-cicd```.

 ## Org hierarchy